smallwat3r/shhh-cli/README.md

     && mv $GOPATH/bin/shhh-cli $GOPATH/bin/shhh
 ```

-Or
-shhh-cli has no runtime dependencies, you can download a binary for
+Or, shhh-cli has no runtime dependencies, you can download a binary for
 your platform [here](https://github.com/smallwat3r/shhh-cli/releases).

 ## Using your own instance of Shhh?

 shhh-cli interacts by default with the official Shhh server.

-If
-you've set-up your own Shhh server, and want to create secrets from
+If you've set-up your own Shhh server, and want to create secrets
-this server by default, you can set-up an environment variable
+from this server by default, you will need to set-up an `SHHH_SERVER`
-`SHHH_SERVER`.
+environment variable.

 ```sh
 # Example (in you bashrc)